A progressive club based on traditional values

 Boats must be booked into our yard in advance, the allocation of space is then managed by the Club in accordance with set rules.

-To apply for a yard space, download this form, fill in the details and forward to the Club.
+To apply for a yard space, download the Yard Request form, fill in the details and forward to the Club.
 Members are reminded that specific rules apply in the Yard, that ensure the safety and wellbeing of all.

 Insurance and WorkCover insurance (where applicable) must be provided to the club with your application.
 Acknowledgment and acceptance of these rules is a requirement for access to the yard space.